Loch Bà (Rannoch Moor)

 Loch Bà is a shallow irregular shaped freshwater loch on Rannoch Moor, Argyll and Bute, in the Scottish West Highlands, within the Highland council area of Scotland.
 It is about 25 km east-south-east of Glen Coe, and 20 km north of Tyndrum.

 There is a viewpoint on the east side of the A82 road which runs past the western end of the main loch.

 Geography

-Loch Bà is one of two primary lochs that sit in Rannoch Moor, lying southwest of Loch Beinn a' Mheadhoin.
-Both lochs are served by the River Affric.
-A number of smaller lochs surround Loch Affric.
-At the southwestern end sits Loch Coulavie located at the base An Tudair Beag and a slightly higher elevation.
-Also at the southwestern end, the River Affric flows into the tiny loch of Loch Na Camaig.
-At the northeastern side, both the lochs Loch-Pollan Fearne and Garbe-Uisage drain into Loch Affric.
+Loch Bà is one of two (?) primary lochs that sit in Rannoch Moor, surrounded by the south western ranges of the Grampian Mountains.
+Its shape is very irregular.
+As visible in the Landranger map, available by the map search function of Historic Environment Scotland, it lies little below 300 metres above sea level south west of Loch Laidon, almost in the "axis" of that long lake.
+It is fed and drained by River Ba`, which discharges into Loch Laidon and from there by River Gaur (Garbh Chaoir) into Loch Rannoch, the head of River Tummel, a tributary of River Tay.

-To the north of the loch, lies the Munro peak of Sgurr na Lapaich at 3773 ft, while to the south lies the Marilyn of Aonach Shasuinn at 2913 ft.
+South and west of Loch Bà rises the Black Mount (Gaelic An Monadh Dubh).
+Its third highest top, named Meall a' Buirith, is situated little more than 5 km west of the western bays of the lake.